 Indicate the total number of days for which the member was paid for employment types F, P, S, and H. Enter "o" for employment type E. Since service credit is granted for each full or partial day worked, do not convert partial days into full-day equivalents.
-Refer to pages 8 and 9 for instructions on reporting days paid on the Annual Report.
+Refer to page 13 for instructions on reporting days paid on the Annual Report.